 PUT handles updates by replacing the entire entity, while PATCH only updates specified fields.

-If a user utilizes the PUT method, everything updates.
+If a user uses the PUT method, everything updates.
 This depends on the server implementation.
 However, most REST APIs will overwrite any missing fields to null.

 PATCH updates individual fields without overwriting existing fields.